Part 2 of 4 on Make Big Reactions!

 Most days I live and breath magic.
 But I have a big bucket full of hobbies that bring me joy.
 For this post, I'll share from another favorite pastime.
 Let's look at what we magicians can learn about “catching” big reactions from going fishing.

 I’m pretty sure I was holding a fishing pole before holding a magic wand, though both started at a very early age.
 For a fisherman, it’s only natural to dream about catching a big, powerful “lunker” fish from the bottom of the sea.
-Just the same, it’s only natural for a magician to desire big and uncontrollable spectator reactions!
+Just the same, for a magician it's only natural to desire big and uncontrollable spectator reactions!

 In fishing, it turns out that those who consistently catch big fish do not rely on luck.
 Some might think because the water all looks the same on the surface, that the water is all the same below.
 Some may say that casting to the left would have the same probability of bringing up a fish as would casting to the right.

 But, the experienced angler knows that the fish move from one side of the bank to the other.
 The structures below the surface such as reefs and ship wrecks are mappable and predictable.
 The weather and seasons change, effecting how one fishes.
 Even the atmospheric pressure and lunar cycles impact how the fish feed and what baits they will attack or simply let drift on by.
 With this knowledge, a skilled angler finds a way to adapt to have more consistent results.

 So, how do you get more applause?
 I would challenge that in the same way, the seasoned magician can develop a similar skill set to catch BIG REACTIONS from her audience.
 I would be willing to go on record stating that she knows how to seek out the right audiences that produce the best reactions.
 This entertainer understands her props and her surrounding environment to create predicable results that are more likely to become legendary.